napier-shopping-app/shopping_list/README.md

 5. Added addList page - passes list between addList and Home via data provider under providers/data/
 6. Added login page - accessed through the menu bar and clicking on the avatar at the top

+# Home

+Page to display the shops and a list that relates to it

 # Map

 Just the maps which will show the current location and surrounding shops (user defined area and shops)

+# Settings

+Displays userinfo and app preferences